MinitorMHS/CF_Web_Proxy/README.md

 - **Download Functionality**: Securely download content through the proxy with the ability to pause downloads.
 - **Watch Functionality**: Stream content directly through the proxy.
-- **URL Encoding**: Automatically encodes URLs for secure and efficient processing.
+- **URL Encoding**: Automatically encodes URLs to base64 for secure and efficient processing.
 - **Responsive Design**: Optimized for various devices and screen sizes.

 ## Installation